 The purpose of this letter is to explain my decision.

 1. Findings, particulars and reasons for decision.

-The Internal Affairs Section of An Garda Síochána were contacted to identify the information requested in your FOI Request.
+Upon receipt of your request, the Internal Affairs Section of An Garda Síochána were contacted to retrieve the information requested by you and a number of records were identified.